Mizumi/KiloCommander/readme.md

 # Kilo Commander
 Kilo Commander is a C API for interacting with the Overhead Control Module for a swarm of Kilobots.
 Currently, it only supports UNIX systems.

+## Library
+Kilo Commander's core library consists of just two files - `kiloCommander.h` and `kiloCommander.c`.
+With these, you can send messages to an entire kilobot swarm; just refer to the `kiloCommander.h` file for example usages.

 ## Firmware
 Kilo Commander comes with  firmware that allows native C code on a desktop to communicate with C code on a resource-constrained embedded device.
 The firmware has two components, the ***driver*** and the ***firmware***.